fsspec/kerchunk/docs/source/cases.rst

 .. note::

-   This page needs to be cleaned up and the cases standerdised.
+   This page needs to be cleaned up and the cases standardized.

 Sentinel Global coherence
 -------------------------